You Have The Power to Transform Your Life. To Find Out How – Keep Reading…

 1. Delete Sugar and Processed Foods From Your Life

 I know this sounds extreme, and will take some getting used to.
 But the fact is that the sugar in your diet is feeding bacteria and fungi that are out to hurt you.
 Candida albicans is an example of a fungus that lives in your gut and does all sorts of damage.
 The more sugar you eat, the more the fungus is fed and grows.
 One piece of bread made from processed flour can be rushed through your stomach and small intestines quickly, without the aid of many of your microorganisms in your gut.
-That leaves your bacteria hungry and they start eating at the lining of your intestines, causing perforations and leakage.

 Processed foods and sugar wreak havoc on your microbiome and those bad bacteria increase your depression.
 The problem with sugar is that it helps the bad bacteria outnumber the good bacteria.
 Deleting sugar from your life allows the good bacteria to take the lead again.
 The result is that you’ll feel better mentally, emotionally, and physically.